cda-tum/mqt-syrec/docs/source/index.rst

 Welcome to the documentation of the SyReC Synthesizer!
 =================================

-*SyReC Synthesizer* is a tool for HDL-based synthesis of reversible circuits developed as part of the *Munich Quantum Toolkit* (*MQT*) by the `Chair for Design Automation <https://www.cda.cit.tum.de/>`_ at the `Technical University of Munich <https://www.tum.de>`_.
+The *SyReC Synthesizer* is a tool for HDL-based synthesis of reversible circuits developed as part of the *Munich Quantum Toolkit* (*MQT*) by the `Chair for Design Automation <https://www.cda.cit.tum.de/>`_ at the `Technical University of Munich <https://www.tum.de>`_.